Swan Hellenic Cruises fleet

 Swan Hellenic's CEO is Andrea Zito (former employee of Silversea and V-Ships).
-The company's management team includes
+Next is listed the company's management team.

 - John Warner (General Manager), former GM of Vodohod and G-Adventures

-- Mario Bounas (VP Global Marketing) who was previously employed by Royal Caribbean and Vodohod.
+- Mario Bounas (General Manager for UK & Ireland) who was previously employed by Royal Caribbean and Vodohod.

-- Alfredo Spadon (VP President of Global Sales and Marketing) who was previously employed by Silversea and MSC.
+- Alfredo Spadon (Senior VP of Global Sales & Marketing) who was previously employed by Silversea and MSC.